CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

       * `sudo flatpak override com.heroicgameslauncher.hgl --filesystem=/PATH/TO/FOLDER`
    * <img src="https://github.com/user-attachments/assets/bbb7579c-06d4-49a0-b22d-1010d0fcb9e4" height="300">
 3. Once you have adjusted the template command to your path, press enter.
 4. Restart the Heroic Games Launcher if it was open prior to making any permission changes.
-Once Heroic is restarted, Heroic will now access to whichever folder you added via command line.
+Once Heroic is restarted, Heroic will now have access to whichever folder you added via command line.

 If you would like to revoke Heroic's access to a folder, use the following command: